-The next year, 1529, the Mass was, at Bucer's instigation. abolished also at Strassburg by the civil authority.
+The next year, 1529, the Mass was, at Bucer's instigation, abolished also at Strassburg by the civil authority.

 - 5. Naturally enough, like all the Reformers, Continental and English, Bucer felt the urge to compose a new Communion service, to take the place of the hated Mass.
 He outlines the form a Communion service should take, in his Epitome of Christian Doctrine2: - "The minister is to prepare the communicants by a doctrinal instruction, taken from Scripture.
 Then the faithful are to offer gifts for the poor.3 Next, the minister is to utter a prayer of thanksgiving, in language which can be understood by all present, for all God's benefits, and especially for the gift of His Son.
-To this
+To this thanksgiving are to be joined public prayers and petitions.
+Then the minister is to consecrate and celebrate the memorial of the Lord, in the Lord's own words, and exhort the faithful to a pious reception of the sacrament, and then distribute it to them.
+Finally, the function should conclude with praise and thanksgiving."

 1 De ordinatione legitima, in Scripta Anglicana, p.
-248.

-^{} Scripta Anglicana, p.
+248. Scripta Anglicana, p.
 179.

-Bucer elsewhere explains that it was from this custom of offering gifts for the poor that the Mass came to be called a "sacrifice" in the works of the Fathers!
-(See Censura on English Prayer Book, p.
+[•] Bucer elsewhere explains that it was from this custom of offering gifts for the poor that the Mass came to be called a "sacrifice" in the works of the Fathers!
+(See Centura on English Prayer Book, p.
 463.)